jessePfammatter/apneaDetector/README.md

 1. Fixed the uisave error.
 2. Added a text box that displays the filepath of the human sleep scoring.
 3. Added a few lines in the import .mat section that will display the filepath of the human sleep if it was used for the exported file.
-4. Fixed error that preivously incorrectly converted the wake start/stop times from 20Hz to 500Hz.
+4. Fixed error that previously incorrectly converted the wake start/stop times from 20Hz to 500Hz.
 Changed conversion factor value from 24 to 25.

 # Update 10 08/29/19, version 0.10